 We have established a procedure for complaints regarding accounting and corporate governance matters.
 The procedure outlines the process of submitting a complaint regarding allegations of legal or accounting improprieties or any retaliatory acts and details how any complaint will be treated upon receipt by W. R. Berkley Corporation's General Counsel.
-Berkley's Audit Committee is regularly provided a summary of such complaints.
+The procedure provides that the Company's Audit Committee will be provided a summary of such complaints.
 The Complaint Procedures for Accounting and Other Corporate Governance Matters ("Complaint Procedures") can be viewed here.